 Every time you get distracted, you lose focus and possibly trigger an emotional reaction to whatever it is that took your attention away from the task at hand.

-The notifications are activating a part of your brain that seeks instant gratification and pleasure, so this one is hard, but try and remember that on the flip side of this is your anxiety and depression because those dopamine hits need to come down, resulting in the emotional crash.
-Is that text really worth it?
+The notifications are activating a part of your brain that seeks instant gratification and pleasure, so this one is hard, but try and remember that on the flip side of this is your anxiety and depression because those dopamine hits need to come down, resulting in the subsequent emotional crash.
+Is that text really necessary or worth it?